-Chicago Children’s Choir In-School Programs will begin the 2020-21 year in a virtual model, while continuing to provide rich and inspiring programming to students.
+Chicago Children’s Choir’s In-School Choir Program will begin the 2020-21 year in a virtual model, while continuing to provide rich and inspiring programming to students.

 The power of music bridges divides, including race, gender and religion.
 With the voice as our instrument, choir provides a barrier-free tool for self-expression and a meaningful way to experience community.